Charlotteorsalad/NLP-Restaurant-Review/README.md

 ## Repository Structure

-- `main.py`: The main script that executes the data loading, preprocessing, training, and evaluation steps.
+- `NaiveBayesRestaurantReviewAnalysis3.ipynb`: The main script that executes the data loading, preprocessing, training, and evaluation steps.
 - `GoogleReview_data_cleaned.csv`: The cleaned dataset used for training and evaluation.
-- `README.md`: This file containing project information and instructions.
+- `README.md`: This file contains project information and instructions.

 ## How to Run